-The 7 Essential Startup Tools for Rocket-Powered Growth
+The 12 Essential Startup Tools for Rocket-Powered Growth

-You’ve got a great idea, a drive to succeed, and maybe even a team around you.
+You’ve got a great business idea, a drive to succeed, and maybe even a team around you.
 Whether you’ve just signed up for a co-working space or are starting in your garage, you’re ready to hit the ground running and take the world by storm.
 But starting work on your startup without the right tool stack is a bit like trying to build a house without any lumber.
 Instead of building your tool stack from scratch, here’s a list of the essential startup tools you should think about getting.

-Startup tool #1: A task management system
+Startup tool #1: Project management software

 Whether you’re a team of one or one thousand, you need a way to keep track of what everyone’s up to.
-Unless you’re planning to do that with a bunch of post-its and a corkboard, you need a software tool that can do the job for you.
-There’s a huge variety of these tools on the market, but here are just a few of the best ones:
+Unless you’re planning to do that with a bunch of post-its and a corkboard, you need a software tool that can manage tasks for you.
+A project management tool allows startups to manage everything from marketing campaigns to customer interactions and team communication.
+Many of these tools also have mobile apps, allowing project managers to check in on their work on the go.There’s a huge variety of these tools on the market, but here are just a few of the best ones:

 It’s best to start with a free tool, something you can use without having to worry about how it’ll affect the bottom line of your fledgling business.

-Startup tool #2: A chat app
+Startup tool #3: A chat app

 Startup tool #4: A community